cmkuiper/project-1_part-2_kuiper-caitlin/README.md

 - 6/12 and 6/19 class lectures: I referenced the class lectures to complete my color cards and chips.

 ## Comments
 - I had some issues with my nesting on my form elements.
-I don't think I named my classes correctly because my stles wouldn't apply when nested.
+I don't think I named my classes correctly because my styles wouldn't apply when nested.
 - The ready-made pattern library template was super helpful, but I also think I would have learned a lot if I had to set up the files myself.
 In the future, I would suggest creating an assignment just around setting up the files for this project.